-The Remuneration and Nomination Committee at present comprises of the full Board.
-The Board considers that at this stage assuming the duties of a Remuneration and Nomination Committee is appropriate in light of the Company's operations and size, and the size of the Board.
+The Board considers that at this stage assuming the duties of a Nomination Committee is appropriate in light of the Company's operations and size, and the size of the Board.
 All of the Directors believe that they will able to, individually and collectively, analyse the issues before them objectively in the best interests of all shareholders and in accordance with their duties as Directors.

 The Board also addresses board succession issues and ensures that it has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.

-The Board Charter outlines duties relating to Remuneration and Nomination, and is available on the Company website.
-The Company has established a long-term incentive plan (LTIP) to assist in the motivation, reward and retention of executive directors and all other employees.
+The Board Charter outlines duties relating to Remuneration and Nomination, and is made available on the Company website.

+The Company has established a long term incentive plan (LTIP) to assist in the motivation, reward and retention of executive directors and all other employees.
 The LTIP is designed to align participants' interests with the interests of Shareholders by providing participants an opportunity to receive shares through the granting of performance rights.